catswe/KANditioned/README.md

 ## Usage
 > [!IMPORTANT]
-> It is highly recommended to use this layer with torch.compile, which will provide very significant speedups (Triton kernel is coming sometimes later, but I found torch.compile to provide very satisfactory performance), in addition to a normalization layer before each KANLayer.
+> It is highly recommended to use this layer with torch.compile, which may provide very significant speedups, in addition to a normalization layer before each KANLayer.
+Custom kernel is coming sometimes later.
+Stay tuned.

 ```python
 from kanditioned.kan_layer import KANLayer